About

 I am a herpetologist and evolutionary biologist interested in the processes of speciation, evolution of complex phenotypes, and historical biogeography.
 I am primarily interested in testing these research questions using snakes as a model system.
 But I am also passionate about the population genomics and ecology of salamanders.

-I graduated from Kangwon National University with my Bachelor’s degree in Biological Sciences, and I’m currently a PhD student in Dr. Frank Burbrink’s lab at the American Museum of Natural History (AMNH).
+I was born and raised in Chuncheon, Gangwon Province.
+I graduated from Kangwon National University with my Bachelor’s degree in Biological Sciences and conducted research under the mentorship of Prof. Daesik Park in the Laboratory of Herpetology.
+I’m currently a PhD student in Dr. Frank Burbrink’s lab at the American Museum of Natural History (AMNH).